-As new vaccines become available, countries face many challenges in introducing these vaccines into their existing immunisation programmes.
-These include decision-making and prioritisation of these vaccines against other competing health programmes; addressing strengths and weaknesses in the immunisation programme; managing more complicated vaccination schedules; developing multi-year plans to ensure sustainable use of the new vaccines; integration of these vaccines in the broader context of health systems; and building and maintaining public trust in these vaccines.
+As new vaccines become available and are recommended by the WHO, countries face many challenges in introducing these vaccines into their existing immunisation programmes.
+These challenges include decision-making and prioritisation of these vaccines against other competing health programmes; addressing strengths and weaknesses in the immunisation programme; managing more complicated vaccination schedules; developing multi-year plans to ensure sustainable use of the new vaccines; integration of these vaccines in the broader context of health systems; and building and maintaining public trust in these vaccines.
 Thus, continued and increased efforts are required not only to accelerate action to vaccinate children against VPDs, but to reach and maintain high vaccination coverage.